 Active Mobility Act, which stipulates device requirements and usage rules for active mobility devices.

-Other key recommendations that the AMAP put forth are speed limits for active mobility devices on paths, mandatory third-party liability insurance for businesses, and minimum brake requirements for bicycles.
-AMAP released recommendations to improve on-road
+Other key recommendations that the AMAP put forth are on-road safety requirements, speed limits for active mobility devices on paths, mandatory third-party liability insurance for businesses, and minimum brake requirements for bicycles.
+In February 2023, AMAP released recommendations pertaining to the regulation of cargo bicycles, cargo tricycles, rider-only tricycles and recumbents on paths and roads.
+The government has since accepted the recommendations, and the regulations will be implemented on 1 March 2024.